Trump takes the stage at Iowa rally ahead of Democratic caucus

 Ahead of the rally, Trump tweeted results from the New York Times-Siena College poll showing him leading all of his major contenders: former Vice President Joe Biden; Sen. Bernie Sanders, I-Vt.; Sen. Elizabeth Warren, D-Mass.; former South Bend, Ind., Mayor Pete Buttigieg; and former New York City Mayor Michael Bloomberg.
 However, all leads were within the poll's margin of error.

 "Let's vote for Pocahontas, let's vote for Bernie, let's vote for sleepy Joe... he always gets the name wrong.
-He says 'It's great to be in the great state of Ohio," Joe we're in Iowa!" the president taunted.
+He says, 'It's great to be in the great state of Ohio.'
+Joe, we're in Iowa!" the president taunted.

 Biden, for his part, launched a full-frontal attack to usher in the president’s arrival to the state.
 Biden spoke to a room full of 275 people in Waukee, west of Des Moines, in an event touted as a rebuttal to Trump’s rally.